lorenzifrancesco/survival-phd-physics/README.md

 #### Three types of scholarships
 There are two main categories of Ph.D. scholarships, depending on the fact they are totally or partially funded by the University.
 They are

 - (most common one) a scholarship on funds entirely of the Department / University.
-These type of scholarships are associated with a research budget of €4608 which can be used by the student within the three Ph.D. years;
+These types of scholarships are associated with a research budget of €4608 which can be used by the student within the three Ph.D. years;
 - a scholarship funded entirely by some external organization (e.g. Cariparo, INFN, INAF).
 The research budget is not always the same and it is fixed by the specific agreement between the department and the external organization.
 For example, it can occur that Cariparo can provide a budget higher than €4608.
 Analogously in the case of INFN, there is no €4608 budget but missions are handled by the INFN itself - which on the basis of the experiment funds can give more or less than over the 3-years.
 - half-funded by the external organization and half by the University (e.g. in the form of the DFA or another department).
 In this case, the budget for travel expenses and missions is regulated by the specific agreement the two entities have signed.